The Ultimate Guide to Houston's Free Museums

 Museum District

-This museum is all about Czech culture, which became very present here after thousands of immigrants came to Central Texas in the 1800s.
-Learn languages in one of the interactive workshops and discover traditional music, art, literature, and more.
+This museum is all about Czech culture, which became more prevalent in Houston after thousands of immigrants came to Central Texas in the 1800s.
+Learn languages in one of the interactive workshops, and discover traditional music, art, literature, and more.

 The Health Museum